bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Mark Erhadt: 00:31:18

-L and symmetry.
+LN symmetry.

 Tadge Dryja: 00:31:20

-So, to me the interesting part of something like L2, the different ideas in L2, is for more than two parties in a channel.
+So, to me the interesting part of something like eltoo, the different ideas in eltoo, is for more than two parties in a channel.
 To me the downside, like I came up with the punishment mechanism.
 I think it's cool.
 I think it's an effective, you know, game theory-ish, what a thing.